The Assassination of Jesse James by the Coward Robert Ford: Critical response

 Bradshaw took issue with the narration that often redundantly describes action clearly visible to the viewer on the screen.
 "The only false note is the use of a supercilious third-person narrative voiceover, which smudges the picture's crispness and clarity."

 During a post-screening Q & A at the movie's "revival" in 2013, Dominik reported that when he showed Terrence Malick a cut of Jesse James, his reaction was "it's too slow," drawing a laugh from the audience.

+Manohla Dargis of The New York Times called Roger Deakins' cinematography "impeccable, stark, high-contrast" and wrote that "the cinematography may speak to Mr. Dominik's yearning for meaning and importance more than it does of his outlaw, but the visuals often dazzle and enthrall."
+Deakins' work on the film is widely acclaimed and considered as some of the best cinematography of the 21st century.

 Top ten lists

 The film appeared on many critics' top ten lists of the best films of 2007.

 Accolades

 The Assassination of Jesse James by the Coward Robert Ford was identified by the National Board of Review of Motion Pictures as one of the top 10 films of 2007.
 The board also named Casey Affleck as Best Supporting Actor in the film.
 The San Francisco Film Critics Circle named The Assassination of Jesse James by the Coward Robert Ford as the Best Picture of 2007.
 The circle also awarded Affleck as best supporting actor for the film.
 Affleck was nominated for Best Performance by an Actor in a Supporting Role in a Motion Picture for the 65th Golden Globe Awards.

 The film received two Academy Award nominations for the 80th Academy Awards.
 Affleck was nominated for Best Supporting Actor and Roger Deakins was nominated for Best Cinematography.
 Earlier in the year, Brad Pitt won the prestigious Volpi Cup for Best Actor when the film premiered at the annual Venice Film Festival.
 Several other awards circles also awarded composers Nick Cave and Warren Ellis for their music in the film (see below).

 The film also holds a place on Empires recent list of The 500 Greatest Films of All Time, coming in at #396.
 In 2016, it was voted the 92nd best film since 2000 in an international critics' poll.

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 239.
+That same month, it ranked number 87 on Rolling Stones list of "The 100 Best Movies of the 21st Century."